aaugustin/mtefd/multiple-template-engines.rst

         def render(self, context=None, request=None):
             """
-            Render this template with a given context.
+            Renders this template with a given context.

             If context is provided, it must be a dict.